-The Pagan Cycle of Seasons
+The Wheel of the Year and the Cycle of Seasons

 The pagan cosmology is cyclical.
 Much like Eastern religions, all things are in a perpetual cycle of birth, death, and rebirth.
 Paganism ties this cycle to the season’s annual progression as well as the waxing and waning strength of the Sun.
 Pagan holidays are aligned with days that mark key points in the annual cycle, notably the beginning and peak of the four seasons.

-Each segment of the Wheel represents about six or seven weeks.
+Each segment of the Wheel of the Year represents about six or seven weeks.
 Four points are based on the solar calendar: The Winter and Summer Solstice and the Spring and Autumn Equinox.
 The other four points are based on Celtic festivals and are often called by their Celtic names: Imbolc, Beltane, Lughnasadh, and Samhain.
 Note that all eight holidays go by a wide variety of names, depending on where you are and what tradition you are considering.

 The Pagan Festival Wheel Showing The Yearly Season or “Sabbats” (CC BY-NC SA 2.0)

 “The Norsemen of Northern Europe saw the sun as a wheel that changed the seasons.
 It was from the word for this wheel, houl, that the word yule is thought to have come.”
 (BBC, 2006).
 Like many other ancient peoples, the Norse celebrated this day with bonfires, storytelling, and feasting.
 For the Romans, it was the peak of the weeklong Saturnalia festivities, where houses were decorated with greenery, candles were lit, and presents were exchanged.

 Festive people at Stonehenge, England for the Pagan Winter Solstice Celebration (CC BY-SA 4.0)

 Imbolc comes at the first signs of spring.
 At this time, the supply of food from the previous harvest is running low.
 This holiday is of great importance for not only a successful new farming season but also to ensure the earth supplies enough food for people to make it until the next harvest.